alfonsomartinezs/pbp-info/docs/organizations.md

 ## Seats of Judgement

+**drives and themes**:

 Each settlement has an elected judge who interprets the various laws and makes rulings on the various conflicts within their domain.
 In addition, the Capitol has a certain number of travelling judges, authorities in whichever settlement they're currently residing in.
 These judges are elected by the capitol citizens.

 ## The Keepers

+**drives and themes**:

 An order of peace keepers, commonly referred to "keepers", have historically been given authority to keep the peace across the land.
-A keeper would be supported by the local authorities (or a broader body) should they strike down a murderer on a spree or capturing a suspect for the region's guards, but not inasmuch as administering an execution for a suspected murderer.
+When marked by an insignia pinned to their chest, a keeper would be supported by the local authorities (or a broader body) should they strike down a murderer on a spree or capturing a suspect for the region's guards, but not inasmuch as administering an execution for a suspected murderer.
 The order picks its own members, often times from pre-adulthood.

 Its authority mostly lies in historically having that authority - ruling bodies continue that lease because they don't have a reason not to.

 ## The Immolators

+**drives and themes**:

 Immolators are not born, they are made.